This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Work in a well-ventilated room

-• Rinse the scalp well after applying the dye
+• Rinse your scalp well once the dye has been applied

-He also specifies that reviving the color on the strands reduces any risk, as the chemical substances are absorbed by the hair and not by the scalp.
+It also specifies that reviving the color on the locks reduces any risk, as the chemical substances are absorbed by the hair and not by the scalp.

 Are there any alternatives to using chemical dyes?

-Following the fashion of the moment, the first alternative would be…not to dye them at all!
-Once gray was synonymous with premature aging, now we see 20-year-olds with chemically created silver hair and beautiful 40-year-olds flaunting their natural whiteness.
+Following the fashion of the moment, the first alternative would be...not to dye them at all!
+Once gray was synonymous with premature aging, now we see twenty-year-olds with silvery, chemically created hair and beautiful forty-year-olds showing off their natural white.

 Are there alternatives for those who don't want to give up coloring, like me for example?

-I speak from direct experience: having a very sensitive and reactive skin, I have always suffered from skin irritations and rashes (so many itching in the head!)
-I have experienced, made disasters over the years; I left the house with improbable colors… before arriving, by pure chance, much later, to discover Beautilicious Delights, an all-female company created by Rozalia Chiru, a young and serious entrepreneur who produces, in collaboration with a laboratory specialized in the production of natural cosmetics, a line of organic, healthy and innovative products.
+I speak from direct experience: having very sensitive and reactive skin, I have always suffered from irritation and skin rashes (so many itches in the head!)
+I have experienced and caused disasters over the years; I left the house with unlikely colours... before arriving, by pure chance, much later, to discover Beautilicious Delights, an all-female company created by Rozalia Chiru, a young and serious entrepreneur who produces, in collaboration with a laboratory specialized in the production of natural cosmetics, a line of organic, healthy and innovative products.
 This is his website: www.curavisoecapelli.it .

-I was immediately struck by his grace (in a world where the one who screams the loudest often seems to win), his competence and total dedication to his work.
-I asked her for advice and have been her client ever since.
+I was immediately struck by his politeness (in a world where those who shout the loudest often seem to win), his competence and total dedication to his work.
+I asked her for advice and have since become her client.

-I state, and I would like to specify, that there is no commercial agreement, I am only genuinely enthusiastic because I speak of it from experience.
+I would like to start by saying, and I would like to specify, that there is no commercial agreement, I am just genuinely enthusiastic because I am speaking about it from lived experience.

-In the recommendations indicated above, the NSH specifies that semi-permanent pure vegetable dyes, such as henna, are a safe alternative.
+In the recommendations above, the NSH specifies that semi-permanent pure plant dyes, such as henna, are a safe alternative.

 Actually no. Natural is not synonymous with non-toxic, and therefore thinking that a dye herb is necessarily safe is not true.

-Let's see how the process with dyeing herbs works: unlike the chemical dye, the vegetable dye wraps around the hair shaft, and colors thanks to the action of a pigment present in what is commonly called "henna" (Lawsonia inermis).
-To be clear, that red pigment, the only one that covers white hair and that is also used in combination with other herbs to obtain a wide range of brown colors, and more!
+Let's see how the process works with dyeing herbs: unlike chemical dyes, vegetable dyes envelop the hair shaft and color thanks to the action of a pigment present in what is commonly called "henna" (Lawsonia inermis).
+To be clear, that red pigment, the only one that covers white hair and which is also used in combination with other herbs to obtain a wide range of brown colors, and more!

 This pigment, Lawsone, when applied as a batter, penetrates the scalp (and therefore, into our body).
 Bad news: laswsone itself is toxic.
-Don't be alarmed though, parsley is also a poisonous herb, yet we eat it, as well as many others!
-To establish its toxicity, it is necessary to evaluate some parameters, such as the level of concentration and the time of exposure to the substance: if in correct doses, Lawsone is absolutely harmless.
-Let's go deeper to understand up to what doses it is not harmful.
+Don't be alarmed though, parsley is also a toxic herb, yet we eat it, as well as many others!
+To establish its toxicity, some parameters must be evaluated, such as concentration level and exposure time to the substance: if in correct doses, Lawsone is absolutely harmless.
+Let's delve deeper to understand up to what doses it is not harmful.

-To date there is no law that regulates the percentage of Lawson admitted, we are stuck in a 2013 study (updated last year), drawn up by the scientific committee of the European Commission, which specifically deals with the henna topic, “Opinion on Lawsonia inermis (hemma) ”, for those wishing to learn more, this is the link https://ec.europa.eu/health/scientific_committees/consumer_safety/docs/sccs_o_140.pdf .
+To date there is no law that regulates the percentage of Lawsone allowed, we are stuck with a 2013 study (updated last year), drawn up by the scientific committee of the European Commission, which specifically deals with the topic of henna, “Opinion on Lawsonia inermis (hemma) ”, for those wishing to learn more, here is the link https://ec.europa.eu/health/scientific_committees/consumer_safety/docs/sccs_o_140.pdf .

 Here is a summary in Italian http://www.farmacovigilanza.unina2.it/index.php?option=com_content&view=article&id=387:2-cloro-p-fenilendiammina&catid=73&Itemid=482&lang=it

-The study states that using henna is safe , stating that such it is if the % of Lawsone is at max 1.4%.
+The study states that using henna is safe , stating that this is the case if the Lawsone % is a maximum of 1.4%.

 And what about quantity?

-When formulated and applied as stated in functions and uses, e.g. 100 g of henna powder mixed with 300 ml of boiling water, henna is considered safe for the consumer.
+When formulated and applied as indicated in functions and uses, e.g. 100 g of henna powder mixed with 300 ml of boiling water, henna is considered safe for the consumer.

-Which is great for us, 100g is more than necessary to color a long hair.
+Which is fine for us, 100g is more than necessary to color one long hair.

-So it would seem that everything is safe, right?
-Unfortunately not, let's remember that since there are no legal constraints, companies actually have the freedom to regulate themselves as they see fit, and unfortunately there are always those on the market who take advantage of it.
+So everything seems safe, right?
+Unfortunately not, let's remember that since there are no legal constraints, companies actually have the freedom to regulate themselves as they wish, and unfortunately in the market there are always those who take advantage of this.

-This is why it becomes important for our safety to rely on those who, in a transparent and documented manner, declare what they sell, what are the potentially toxic substances present and what are therefore the respective potential risks.
+This is why it becomes important for our safety to rely on those who, in a transparent and documented manner, declare what they sell, what potentially toxic substances are present and what are therefore the respective potential risks.

-In the case of dyeing herbs, every producer and trader has the ethical duty to check and verify that this percentage of 1.4% is never exceeded.
+In the case of dyeing herbs, every manufacturer and trader has the ethical duty to monitor and verify that this percentage of 1.4% is never exceeded.

-In the jungle of the organic and natural market, Beautilicious Delights stands out clearly, offering an example of great seriousness: it informs the consumer, publishes the results of the tests that are regularly carried out on a sample basis on the lots of dyeing herbs for sale and offers scrupulous personalized advice.
+In the jungle of the organic and natural market, Beautilicious Delights clearly stands out, offering an example of great seriousness: it informs the consumer, publishes the results of the tests that are regularly carried out on samples of the dyeing herbs on sale and offers scrupulous personalized advice.
 Because Rozalia cares about her job and wants to do it well.

 The answer is yes.
 But the result depends on the type of herb used, where it comes from and how it is applied.

-It is possible, through well studied mixes, to obtain any shade starting from white hair.
-Therefore, the belief that dyeing herbs can only generate red or coppery hair should be dispelled.
+It is possible, through well-studied mixes, to obtain any shade starting from white hair.
+Therefore, the belief that dyeing herbs can only generate red or copper hair must be dispelled.

-This is Rosalia.
-When she got pregnant and shared her joy on social media, it seemed only natural to invite her to try one of our Mei Tais.
-A bit like what had happened to me in the world of dyeing herbs, Rosalia had also had negative experiences in "our world", so she abandoned the idea of wearing her beautiful Luna.
+This is Rozalia.
+When she got pregnant, and shared her joy on social media, it seemed more than natural to invite her to try one of our Mei Tais.
+A bit like what had happened to me in the world of dyeing herbs, Rosalia had also had less than positive experiences in "our world", so she had abandoned the idea of bringing her beautiful Luna.
 Despite the initial and understandable skepticism, he decided to try again, and his feedback, which he wanted to share, filled us with joy.

-If you are interested in the world of herbal dyes as a (very valid!) alternative to chemistry, this is her ig page @beautilicious_delights_rozalya
+If you are interested in the world of dyeing herbs as a (very valid!) alternative to chemistry, this is his ig page @beautilicious_delights_rozalya

 To learn more about the hair cycle phases:

-If you want to learn more about what happens to our hair during pregnancy, you can learn more here, in Rozalia's blog you will find the various stages of growth well explained: https://www.curavisoecapelli.it/blogs/news/capelli-in-gravidanza-cosa-succede-prima-e-dopo-la-gravidanza-puoi-usare-lhenne?_pos=1&_sid=f2b5d327f&_ss=r
+If you want to learn more about what happens to our hair during pregnancy, you can learn more here, in Rozalia's blog you will find the various growth phases clearly explained: https://www.curavisoecapelli.it/blogs/news/capelli-in-gravidanza-cosa-succede-prima-e-dopo-la-gravidanza-puoi-usare-lhenne?_pos=1&_sid=f2b5d327f&_ss=r

 Bibliography: